TUI Forest Peru

 Forests help to protect the population from droughts and floods.
 They also play a key role in providing major metropolitan areas with freshwater, by capturing rainwater and recharging underground aquifers.
 But climate change and deforestation are making life for these beautiful habitats progressively more difficult.

-TUI Forest Peru aims to restore and protect native forests In the Andes mountains near Vilcanota, by growing and planting native trees, addressing deforestation, supporting local livelihoods and building local leadership capacity.
-During the project period, the objectives are to grow and plant 1.9 million native trees locally, to protect 10,000 hectares of existing high Andean forests, to maintain the signage and infrastructure of the 40km ecotourism experience Vilcanota Trek, and to actively involve 10,000 local people in restoration and conservation activities.
+TUI Forest Peru restores and protects native forests in the Vilcanota area of the Andes mountains and the Nor Yauyos-Cochas Landscape Reserve, by growing and planting native trees, addressing deforestation, supporting local livelihoods and building local leadership capacity.
+Over 1.9 million native trees will be planted and grown locally to protect 15,000 hectares of existing high Andean forests.
+The signage and infrastructure of the 40km Vilcanota Trek ecotourism experience will also be maintained, and 10,000 local people will be actively involved in restoration and conservation activities.

 High Andean forests, particularly Polylepis, capture water from glacial run-off as well as mist rising from the cloud forests below.
 They slowly release the water to build permanent streams and wetlands, as well as carbon-rich soil and ecosystems.
 They also serve as natural water reservoirs which provide water to local communities and cities.
 Areas without forests are increasingly experiencing disastrous cycles of drought and flood.